-Video: Normal, Night, and Slow Motion.
+Video: Normal, Explore, Night, and Slow Motion.
 Supported digital zoom for normal video mode.
+In Explore mode, the icon shows the zoom ration, and tap to adjust the zoom ratio.
+The larger the zoom ratio, the slower the aircraft will rotate.
 Night Shots provides better noise reduction and cleaner footage, supports up to 12800 ISO.